Facebook bug exposes photos of up to 6.8 million users

 The social network recommended that users log into any apps, which they have previously given access to their photos, to check which images the app has access to.

-The incident is the latest in a series of data breaches to hit the social network this year, following the Cambridge Analytica scandal and another leak in September which affected around 29 million users. – PA
+The incident is the latest in a series of data breaches to hit the social network this year, following the Cambridge Analytica scandal and another leak in September which affected about 29 million users.– PA